Midori (liqueur): History

+In 1964, Suntory released "Hermes Melon Liqueur" in Japan.

-Although Hermes Melon Liqueur was released by Suntory in Japan in 1964, it was renamed "Midori" for its release to the US market at Studio 54 in New York City in 1978 during a party held by the cast, crew, and producers of Saturday Night Fever.
+In 1978, it was renamed "Midori" for its release to the US market at Studio 54 in New York City, during a party held by the cast, crew, and producers of Saturday Night Fever (1977).

 By 1983, Midori was distributed in 20 countries.

+In 1987, Suntory began producing Midori in countries outside of Japan.

 In 2013, following consumer research, Suntory reduced the sugar content and began producing Midori with a redesigned label and frosted glass bottle.